unionai-oss/pandera/docs/source/schema_models.rst

 Manipulating Schema Models post-definition
 ------------------------------------------

-One caveat of using inheritance to build schemata on top of each other is that there is no clear way of how a child class can e.g. remove fields or update them without completely overriding previous settings, inheritance is strictly additive.
+One caveat of using inheritance to build schemas on top of each other is that there is no clear way of how a child class can e.g. remove fields or update them without completely overriding previous settings, inheritance is strictly additive.